Table of Contents

 ATO, Credential Stuffing, and Credit Card Fraud Dominate

-Account takeover and fake account creation further strain the system.
+Account takeover, credit card fraud, and fake account creation further strain the system.
 Digital criminals use stolen credentials to access user accounts and place fraudulent orders, drain loyalty points and gift cards, and hijack customer promotions.
-Anyone can easily create multiple accounts to exploit a business, and a single bad actor can be responsible for significant loss: in some cases, one fraudster has created hundreds of fake accounts to consume thousands of dollars worth of promotions in just a few weeks.
-At that speed and scale, food and delivery merchants—already forced to process orders in seconds—often consider fraud a necessary cost of business, even when losses are mounting with no end in sight.
+Anyone can easily create multiple accounts to exploit a business, and a single bad actor can be responsible for significant loss.
+Food and delivery merchants, already forced to process orders in seconds, often consider fraud a necessary cost of business, even when losses are mounting.

 Credit card fraud currently accounts for 99.6% of fraud incidents in the food & delivery space according to FIBR, highlighting downstream fraud as an expensive symptom of ATO.
 While manual review rates have decreased slightly in previous months to 0.026%, they’re not an ideal indicator of true risk in a space where human oversight for every transaction is an impossibility.
 That’s a reality that won’t change, and because fraud tactics will never stop evolving, businesses have to take a proactive approach to risk management that’s both flexible and sustainable.